 A handwritten menu that’s not as long as the Bible is always a good sign.
 Photo: Coral Sisk.

-In Florence for example, we aren’t eating steaks on the regular nor fettuccine alfredo, and this whole trend with mixing pasta in a big parmigiano-reggiano cheese wheel is a tableside theatric pulled at mostly “touristy” restaurants.
+In Florence for example, we aren’t eating fettuccine alfredo, and this whole trend with mixing pasta in a big cheese wheel is a tableside theatric pulled at mostly “touristy” restaurants.

-Now I get it, cheese is delicious especially when amalgamated with butter and fresh egg pasta, but this type of spaghetti is not representative of Florence.
+Now I get it, cheese is delicious especially when amalgamated with butter and fresh egg pasta, but this type of pasta is not representative of Florence.
 Neither is lasagna.
+So if you order dishes that Florentines aren’t known for doing well, enter at your own risk.

 Instead in Florence, you find lampredotto and tripe stands, salted cod and lots of beans, chicken liver pate smeared on broth soaked stale bread slices, squab and game meat, boiled meats, cardoon thistles, bitter greens and funky cheeses.